Iterative Adversarial Attack on Image-guided Story Ending Generation: Introduction

-\begin{itemize} \item To the best of our knowledge, this is the first multimodal adversarial attack on multimodal text generation task. \item We propose a new iterative multimodal adversarial attack against IgSEG models to fuse the image modality attack into text modality attack, which can iteratively find the most vulnerable multimodal information patch. \item We evaluate our iterative attack method on three IgSEG models with two real-world datasets, and experimental results demonstrate our approach outperforms the baseline methods. \end{itemize}
+In summary, our contribution is as follows: \begin{itemize} \item To the best of our knowledge, this is the first multimodal adversarial attack on a multimodal text generation task. \item We propose a new iterative multimodal adversarial attack against IgSEG models to fuse the image modality attack into a text modality attack, which can iteratively find the most vulnerable multimodal information patch. \item We evaluate our iterative attack method on four IgSEG models with two real-world datasets, and experimental results demonstrate our approach outperforms the baseline methods. \end{itemize}

+The rest of the paper is organized as follows.
+Section~\ref{sec:related_work} summarises the related works on the image-guided story ending generation task and adversarial attack including single-modal adversarial attacks and multimodal adversarial attacks.
+In Section~\ref{sec:method}, we first demonstrate the problem definition in our proposed method.
+Then we introduce the proposed multimodal adversarial attack algorithm for IgSEG models in detail.
+In Section~\ref{sec:experiments}, we first conduct a multimodal adversarial attack on IgSEG models with different attack methods.
+Then we conduct ablation experiments to evaluate the effectiveness of the proposed Iterative-attack.
+After that, we present some visualization results and discussions to further analyze our method.
+Section~\ref{sec:conclusion} concludes the paper.